simpleanilcha/ui-front-end-developer-intern/README.md

  * Use of **Google Fonts**, **Task Runner**, **CSS Preprocessor**, **Icon fonts [No images]**

 ```
+NOTE:
+* We expect you to deliver this task within 72hrs.
-NOTE: A successful internship as deemed by the team may result in a full time employment offer.
+* A successful internship as deemed by the team may result in a full time employment offer.
 ```